rpcach/password-generator/README.md

 ## Tasks

-* Add feature to toggle the viewability of the generated password
+* Ensure that each checked "include" option appears in the generated password